mind-gym/mg-interviews-challenges/2-google-places/README.md

 # Google Places API Kata

-This coding kata is intended to give you a small exercise that you can complete in your own time before attending a face to face interview with ONZO.
+This coding kata is intended to give you a small exercise that you can complete in your own time before attending a face to face interview with Mind Gym.

 The idea is to provide you with a realistic scenario that lets you show off how skilled you are!
 We are expecting your code to be **production quality**